mschoenebeck/zeos-orchard/book/src/protocol/circuit/zeos-circuit.md

 2. $$A = C = 0$$

 The first configuration is used for all transfer and burn actions.
-Note $A$ represents the note which is being spent by the action.
-Note $B$ represents the receiving part of the action whereas note $C$ represents the 'change' which goes usually back into the wallet of the sender (spender of note $A$).
-Hence the relation $A = B + C$ between the notes.
+UTXO $A$ represents the note which is being spent by the action.
+UTXO $B$ represents the receiving part of the action whereas UTXO $C$ represents the 'change' which goes usually back into the wallet of the sender (spender of UTXO $A$).
+Hence the relation $A = B + C$ between the UTXOs.

-In case of NFT transfers (or burns) note $C$ is always zero which enforces $A = B$.
+In case of NFT transfers (or burns) UTXO $C$ is always zero which enforces $A = B$.
 This statement must be true for NFT transfers since NFTs are not divisable.

 The second configuration is used for minting notes only.
 The configuration $A = B = 0$ effectively disables the circuit parts $A$ and $C$ leaving only part $B$ enabled.